ecerami/fastapi_azure/README.md

   * Run "Azure Functions:  Deploy to Function App.
   * Follow the promps and wait a few minutes for everything to deploy.

-Step 6:  Verify that your app is running.
+Step 6:  Verify that your app is running by going to:  https://<APP_NAME>.azurewebsites.net/user/1.
+You should see similar fake data as shown in Step 4.